 We are all responsible for protecting and managing the soil.
 Through nutrient management, advice and crop after care we help improve the way people manage the soil to protect people’s health and the environment.
 We believe that recycling organic material on land is important for sustainable development and can often be the best choice for the environment.

 A wide range of organic materials are used to improve soil condition and nutrient status in agriculture, land restoration, landscaping and in domestic gardens.
 Organic by-products must be used properly to meet the specific requirements of the site and it’s land use and to avoid harming people’s health or the environment, including soil.

 - Organic material has long been used on land and there should be controls in place to protect people’s health and the environment.

-- Many types of waste (animal manure and slurry, biosolids [sewage sludge], compost, waste from food processing and industrial waste such as paper pulp or gypsum) can benefit the soil.
+- Many types of by-products (animal manure and slurry, biosolids [sewage sludge], compost, food processing by-products and industrial by-products such as paper pulp or gypsum) can benefit the soil.